 - The right to be told if the information in your credit report has been used against you to deny your application for credit, insurance, or employment.

 - The right to request and access all information that a consumer reporting agency has about you.
-This is referred to as “file disclosure”, and consumer are entitled to a free file disclosure every 12 months from the 3 national credit bureaus (Equifax, Transunion, Experian).
+This is referred to as “file disclosure”, and consumers are entitled to a free file disclosure every 12 months from the 3 national credit bureaus (Equifax, Transunion, Experian).

 - The right to restrict others’ access to your credit report.
 Generally speaking, a consumer’s credit report can only be accessed by people with a “permissible purpose”, such as landlords or credit card companies.
 In the case of employers, their access to a consumer’s credit report would depend on the state in which the job is located.
 What’s more, a consumer must still provide written consent allowing their employer to access their credit report, even if such access is legally permitted within their state.

 - The right to dispute any inaccurate or incomplete information on your credit report.
 When a consumer files a credit report dispute, the credit bureau will then contact the data furnisher who provided the information to confirm if the information is correct or false.
 If the information is proven to be inaccurate, the credit bureau will then correct it or remove it within a certain time period.
-Alternatively, accurate negative information on a consumer’s credit report, such as late payments or bankruptcies, will also be removed after a certain time period.
+Alternatively, the accurate negative information on a consumer’s credit report, such as late payments or bankruptcies, will also be removed after a certain time period.

 - The right to put a security freeze on your credit report, which will ensure that potential lenders will not be able to check your credit without your approval to lift the freeze.
-Consumers can also choose to provide a specific lender with a one time PIN that can be used to access their credit report in the midst of a credit freeze.
+Consumers can also choose to provide a specific lender with a one-time PIN that can be used to access their credit report in the midst of a credit freeze.